The perfect product page for building materials catalogs and sites

 Product pages for a building materials site will always be more concise than a full technical specs sheet.
 But, to be able to get that sales page to a good level and attractive from a marketing standpoint, the first thing you need to do is have all your building materials product information well organized and easily accessible for marketplaces and platforms like Google Manufacturer.
 From there, retailers can gain access to quality information approved and monitored by manufacturers, and the end consumer will always be receiving the most correct information possible.

 PIM systems, especially those which are cloud based, are acquiring great strength in the market because of the ability they have to organize all the complex data contained in broad catalogs with a lot of fields, as is the case of the building materials sector.
-As platforms for collaborative work and connecting data to any digital channel or marking it for printing, the technological value of PIM systems has grown in 2020 and they will be a true ally to once again boost the sector in 2021.
+As platforms for collaborative work and connecting data to any digital channel or marking it for printing, the technological value of PIM systems keeps growning.

 So then, now that we’ve seen how important it is to have a building materials product page that is well designed and complete, what cannot be missing on one?

-building materials materials and products have to tackle very specific tasks.
+Products from the building materials industry have to tackle very specific tasks.
 Normally their public is comprised of different types of professionals who compare the options that best adapt to different scenarios.

 Therefore, building materials product pages must explain very well, right from the get-go, the function of the product and its domestic or professional use.
 Nevertheless, many manufacturers and retailers tend to do this in a boring way.